Quantization for Semipositive Adjoint Line Bundles: Introduction

-We now describe our results, referring to Section~\ref{finite energy space and weak geodesic} and Section~\ref{Bergman Measures, Positivity of Direct Images, and Equilibrium} for details.
-Let $L$ be holomorphic line bundle over a complex projective manifold $X$ of dimension $n$.
-We assume that $L$ is big and semipositive.
-Let $h_0^L$ be a smooth metric on $L$ and let $\theta:=c_1(L,h_0^L)$ denote the Chern curvature of $h_0^L$ so that $\theta$ is a smooth semipositive $(1,1)$-form.
+We now describe our main results, referring to Section~\ref{backgrounds on pluripotential theory} and Section~\ref{Bergman Measures, Positivity of Direct Images, and Equilibrium} for details.
+Let \(L\) be a holomorphic line bundle over a complex projective manifold \(X\) of dimension \(n\).
+We assume that \(L\) is big and is endowed with a smooth Hermitian metric \(h_0\) whose Chern curvature form $ \theta:=c_1(L,h_0)$ is semipositive.

-One of the difficulties in the degenerate setting is the lack of smooth potentials.
-Instead, we work with the set of $\theta$-plurisubharmonic functions on $X$, denoted by $\PSH(X,\theta)$.
-This parametrizes singular hermitian metrics on $L$ whose curvature $\theta_u:=\theta+dd^cu$ is positive in the current sense.
-Following the pioneering work of Boucksom et al. \cite{BEGZ}, for $u\in \PSH(X,\theta)$, one can define the \textit{non-pluripolar Monge--Amp\`ere measure} $\theta_u^n$, which is a Borel measure on $X$ that puts no mass on pluripolar sets.
-Moreover, we denote by
+One of the main difficulties in the degenerate setting is the lack of smooth potentials.
+Instead, we work with the set of \(\theta\)-plurisubharmonic functions on \(X\), denoted by \(\PSH(X,\theta)\).
+This space parametrizes singular Hermitian metrics on \(L\) whose curvature \(\theta_u:=\theta+dd^c u\) is positive in the sense of currents.
+Following the pioneering work of Boucksom et al.\ \cite{BEGZ}, for \(u\in \PSH(X,\theta)\) one can define the \textit{non-pluripolar Monge--Amp\`ere measure} \(\theta_u^n\), which is a Borel measure on \(X\) charging no pluripolar sets.
+We denote by